 (4) University of Pennsylvania Transcript: unofficial transcripts and screenshots are acceptable.

-(5) Letter of Support: From student's graduate advisor or other faculty member at the University of Pennsylvania.
+(5) Letter of Recommendation: From student's graduate advisor or other faculty member at the University of Pennsylvania.

 Please submit all documents in PDF format.
-Please also note that letters of recommendation should come directly from your referee.
+Please also note: the letter of recommendation should come directly from your referee.
 Contact Laura Iwanyk (email@example.com) with any questions or concerns.

 History of the Sobti Family Fellowship: